CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Rivian Automotive, Inc. Investors of a Lead Plaintiff Deadline of May 6, 2022

 The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors.
-This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021.
+This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021 and/or between November 10, 2021, and March 10, 2022.

 If you suffered a loss on your investment in Rivian Automotive, Inc., contact us about potential recovery by using the link below.
 There is no cost or obligation to you.